How do you go about picking a window company? Does the size matter? Are bigger window companies better?

 – Best of Homestars ’10, ’11, ’12

 The company offers a 20-year comprehensive transferable warranty on their sealed units and a 5-year warranty on installation labour.
-You can find their full warranty package information in this guide.

 Companies that do fewer things, also tend to do them better and to a higher standard.
 As with most window companies, the biggest areas of concern for customers was following up, scheduling, and providing service on the damaged product.

 You probably don’t need this review to consider either or both of these window companies.
 Together, they make up for a large chunk of window replacements in Calgary and Western Canada in general.